lyndon025/playtested/src/content/article/legacy/2023-06-04-diablo-is-back-and-i-mean-really-back--first-impressions---diablo-iv.md

-## +Immersive storytelling, succeeds in capturing the foreboding atmosphere and grim undertones of Diablo II
+- Immersive storytelling, succeeds in capturing the foreboding atmosphere and grim undertones of Diablo II

-## +The game's visuals are stunning, with high attention to detail and immersive atmospheric lighting
+- The game's visuals are stunning, with high attention to detail and immersive atmospheric lighting

-## +Five classes and a deep skill tree allows deep customization and freedom to experiment
+- Five classes and a deep skill tree allows deep customization and freedom to experiment

-## +Vast and interconnected seamless open world with MMORPG-like features
+- Vast and interconnected seamless open world with MMORPG-like features

-## +Fluid and responsive visceral hack and slash combat experience
+- Fluid and responsive visceral hack and slash combat experience

-## +Activities are evenly spread throughout the land, resulting a varied gameplay experience from dungeons, quests, and random events.
+- Activities are evenly spread throughout the land, resulting a varied gameplay experience from dungeons, quests, and random events.

-## +The endgame content is deep, and doesn’t feel like an afterthought
+- The endgame content is deep, and doesn’t feel like an afterthought

-## +Controller support
+- Controller support

-## +Cross-platform multiplayer

-## Cons
+- Cross-platform multiplayer## Cons

 -Minor issues regarding the inventory management